 Site-specific installation with 13 X 19 inch, pigmented inkjet prints, thread and bed sheets, 2016

 a little while longer is a look into the small, often quiet battles that take place after trauma.
-It’s an attempt to decipher, on a personal level, what parts of our trauma still cling to us.
-These fragments of our assault can be a smell, a position, an object.
+It’s an attempt to decipher, on a personal level, what parts of our past still cling to us.
+These fragments can be a smell, a position, an object.
 The work has us find which aspects of ourselves and our sexuality we have left to reclaim.
 It’s also a defiant statement of how far we’ve come, both individually and collectively. a little while a longer is a lingering moment of solidarity and, if possible, growth.
 In discovering how our assault haunts us, we take one more step towards recovery.

 Postcards: To